DuncanCragg/OnexOS/README-App.md

 paragraph panels easily.
 Similarly, there's a chat panel, where the stack of message panels it contains can only be added to at the end.
 Such panels have scrollers, too.

-These document and chat panels are really just stacks of links to paragraph panels.
-So this means that you can easily build a new document by simply collecting and dropping some links into it.
-These could be links to paragraph panels that you find elsewhere, perhaps even links to a few select chat messages.

 ### What's novel about it?

 This space really owes its creative "mashability" to the way all your family's panels